GG-Muniz/FlavorLab/backend/README.md

-# FlavorLab Backend MVP
+# HealthLab Backend Services

-A FastAPI-based backend for the FlavorLab intelligent cooking platform, featuring SQLite database with JSON data migration capabilities.
+A FastAPI-based backend for the HealthLab intelligent nutrition platform, featuring an SQLite database with JSON data migration capabilities.

 ## 🚀 Quick Start